 Cross-platform development is the process of building software that can run across multiple platforms using a single technology stack and without sacrificing user experience.
 Such an approach solves the problem of high expenses and the long timelines of traditional native projects and results in secure and stable custom solutions.

-The core feature of cross-platform engineering is platform agnosticism, meaning that the software is not tied to a specific platform and is compatible with different devices and operating systems.
+The core feature of cross-platform development solutions is platform agnosticism, meaning that the software is not tied to a specific platform and is compatible with different devices and operating systems.

 What Is Xamarin?